Main Residence capital gains tax Exemption

 - You would be allowed a deduction for interest on money borrowed to acquire the dwelling.
 This is also known as the interest deductibility test.

-The calculations are based on the part of your home’s floor area that is set aside to produce income and the period used to produce that income.
-This will also include the period the dwelling is available for rent such as the period between tenants.
+The calculations are based on the part of your home’s floor area.
+That is set aside to produce income and the period used to produce that income.
+This will also include the period the dwelling is available for rent.
+Such is the period between tenants.
 You can visit this ATO webpage for more information on how the calculation is done.

 When you rent out part of your home, you are entitled to deduct part of the interest on the money you potentially borrowed to purchase the dwelling.
 Conversely, if you run a business in your home, you will be entitled to deduct part of the interest on the money you potentially borrowed to buy the dwelling if: